 The Art of Wood: Woodturner Virtual Exhibition

 In 2015, the Arnold Arboretum hosted its first three-dimensional exhibition in the form of a comprehensive and splendid woodturning show: The Art of Wood: Woodturners at the Arnold Arboretum.
 Woodturning is unique in woodworking, in that a lathe is used.
 Joining this inaugural event were woodturning clubs from around New England—Association of Revolutionary Turners (ART), Massachusetts South Shore Woodturners, and Central New England Woodturners.
-With over a hundred examples of their work, both in the Hunnewell Lecture Hall exhibition space and the Visitor Center display cases, the week-end long exhibition was a wonderful addition to the Arboretum’s fall attractions and events.
-The turners gave visitors a chance to see how they did their craft with demonstrations on the lathe.
+Over a hundred examples of their work, both in the Hunnewell Lecture Hall exhibition space and the Visitor Center display cases, were displayed.

 Our current show features pieces from Massachusetts South Shore Woodturners.